Social programme

 Find your way to the venue

-Conference Dinner at Turbinehallerne
+Conference Dinner at Turbinehallen

 Historic walls with new stories

-The Turbine Hall is framed with a truly beautiful acoustic solution, so both conversations, loud music, speeches, and whatever else you have in mind can be expressed and come into their own in the beautiful, large hall.
+The Turbine Hall was built in the year 1900 and designed by the architect Fritz Koch.
+The Turbine Hall is framed with a truly beautiful acoustic solution, so both conversations and loud music can be expressed and come into their own in the beautiful, large hall.

 Read more about the venue